-The Learning Commons is a collaboration between the Academic Success Center (formerly known as CAPS), the Library and the Office of Online Learning.
-Together, the three departments support students' learning by providing access to various learning technologies, expert research assistance, print and online research resources, writing and tutoring help and multiple study spaces for individual and group learners.
+The Learning Commons is a collaboration between the Academic Success Center, the Library, the Office of Online Learning and the IT Help Desk.
+Together, the departments support students' learning by providing access to various learning technologies, expert research assistance, print and online research resources, writing and tutoring help and multiple study spaces for individual and group learners.
 The space, resources and services in a common area promote an active and collaborative learning environment.